Krishan-R/AllTheBeans/README.md

 early on in the project as it can be annoying introducing async/await to an existing codebase.
 Having asynchronous code allows for better thread management than synchronous code, allowing for better scaling.
 Although this makes very little (or no) difference at this stage of the project, introducing it now will reduce headache in the future.

+I have included Swagger UI in this project as well, which is accessible by navigating to the root URL.

 In the future, this controller could be expanded to include authentication and authorisation to ensure that endpoints are only accessible to the correct users/roles/permissions.